chatton/GoAskEliza/README.md

-My name is Cian Hatton, this repository is holds an Eliza-Like chatbot.
+My name is Cian Hatton, this repository holds an Eliza-Like chatbot.

 The chatbot was made as project for my Data Representation and Querying module in my 3rd year Software Development course at GMIT.